Magneet/Horizon_Rest_API_Python/vmware_horizon.md

         Requires application_pool_id as a str
         Available for Horizon 8 2006 and later.

+    `delete_application_pool_icon(self, application_pool_id: str)`
+    :   Removes the associated custom icon from the application pool.

+        Requires application_pool_id as string
+        Available for Horizon 8 2103 and later.

     `delete_machine(self, machine_id: str, delete_from_multiple_pools: bool = False, force_logoff: bool = False, delete_from_disk: bool = False)`
     :   Deletes a machine.